DavidLee528/davidlee528.github.io/_pages/about.md

 Brief Biography
 ======
 Greetings!
 I'm Tianhao Li, an undergraduate student at North China University of Technology in Beijing, where I am pursuing a B.Eng degree in Information Security.
 Currently, I am gaining practical experience as an security research intern at Dubhe Lab, NSFOCUS.
+I am seeking opportunities for a Ph.D. position or a research-oriented master's program as my initial step into academia.

 Research Interests
 ======